dtortosa/ancient_selection_dating_heavy/hg38_mig/to_do_hg38_mig.md

 	- check the original map is hg38
 		- it says it is hg38 in the origina file, aau1043_DataS3.gz
 	- check if the data is 1 or 0 based
+		- this was answered by the first author of the paper, saying these are 1-based coordinates.
 	- DAVID: according to DAvid, you can check that with the assembly file, if the base the map is saying is in position X is indeed at position X, you are good.